olaviken/olaviken/README.md

 # Hi there
-I'm a versatile software developer with history in economics and accounting.
+I'm a versatile software developer with background in economics and accounting.

 ## About me in 3 sentences
 - Love problemsolving, and challenges.